What is Internal Implementation Disclosure?

 Content-Type: text/html; charset=UTF-8

-So from this, we can see straight away that the server is running on Apache version 2.4.1 on a Unix box.
-Now this is quite important information because now an attacker knows the server and version I am using (I'm not, by the way, using this version), and they can look for vulnerabilities in this version.
+From this, we can see that the server is running on Apache version 2.4.1 on a Unix box.
+This is important information because an attacker knows the server and version I am using (I'm not using this version), and they can look for vulnerabilities.
 This can easily be done by checking on the CVE Details database of known software vulnerabilities.

 Internal Implementation Disclosure - HTTP Fingerprinting

 HTTP fingerprinting is used to identify the software being run on the server.
 The most obvious first telltale sign is the script extension.
-Clearly, if you are using index.php there is a high chance that the website is running on a Linux/Unix box, under Apache or nginx and the PHP framework.
-If you are using index.asp chances are that you are using an out-of-date version of IIS on a Microsoft server.
-If you are using index.aspx chances are you are running a more recent version of IIS and using the .Net framework.
+If you are using index.php, there is a high chance that the website is running on a Linux/Unix box, under Apache or nginx and the PHP framework.
+Suppose you are using an index.asp chances are that you are using an out-of-date version of IIS on a Microsoft server.
+If you are using an index.aspx, you are running a more recent version of IIS and using the .Net framework.

-By modifying the HTTP requests in Fiddler, for example, changing the HTTP version from HTTP/1.1 to HTTP/1.0 you can also deduce server information based on the information it returns.
-Indeed, even an invalid HTTP request can return a server error which may disclose server information.
-Most websites have custom 404 error pages which hide the server information, but not everyone goes to the effort to hide server error pages which occur when a malformed request is detected.
-Typically these pages will contain a footer detailing the error that occurred, the date and time, and the server name and version.
+By modifying the HTTP requests in Fiddler, for example, changing the HTTP version from HTTP/1.1 to HTTP/1.0, you can deduce server information based on the information it returns.
+Indeed, an invalid HTTP request can return a server error that may disclose server information.
+Most websites have custom 404 error pages that hide the server information, but not everyone tries to hide server error pages that occur when a malformed request is detected.
+Typically, these pages contain a footer detailing the error, the date and time, and the server name and version.

 Apache default 404 error page